 In Ontario, one of these arrangements usually involves two main parts.

 The second part is where the “own” comes in.
 It is an option or a promise to buy the home at a set price at the end of the lease.
-That agreement specifies the future price, how long you have to complete the purchase, how much you pay up front, how much of your monthly payment is credited toward your eventual down payment, and what happens if you are late, need to move or cannot finish the deal.
+That agreement specifies the future price, the timeframe for completing the purchase, the upfront payment amount, the portion of your monthly payment credited toward your eventual down payment, and the consequences if you are late, need to move, or cannot finalize the deal.

 Here is a simple, rounded example.

 Imagine a home in the Kingston area with an agreed purchase price of $600,000.
-In today’s market, a property like that might rent for about 3,000 dollars a month.
-Under a rent-to-own agreement, instead of being asked for the full five percent down payment that a bank would usually want, you might be asked for a smaller flat amount up front, something in the range of 10 to 20 thousand dollars.
+In today’s market, a property like that might rent for about $ 3,000 a month.
+Under a rent-to-own agreement, instead of a bank usually asking for the full five percent down payment, you might pay a smaller flat amount up front, something between $ 10,000 to $ 20,000.

 In most of these arrangements, you are still paying first and last month’s rent as well, so the move-in costs are more than a standard rental, but less than a full five percent down payment on a 600 thousand dollar purchase.

 One key point.
 That $500 “credit” each month is not sitting in a separate savings account in your name.
 It is simply a bookkeeping entry.
-If you do not complete the purchase, the contract will usually say that you lose those credits as well as your upfront fee.
+If you do not complete the purchase, the contract will usually say that you lose those credits and your upfront fee.

 You can see why this still requires cautious thought before signing anything.